rafaelhlima/basic_calc_tutorial/topics/Cell_Types.md

 End Sub
 ```

 This macro gets the type of the current cell and prints its type in a message box.
 The main takeaway in this macro is the use of `com.sun.star.table.CellContentType` to compare the value returned by `getType()`.
-This method is only available to cell objects, so the macro will not work if you select multiple cells.
+This method is only available for cell objects, so the macro will not work if you select multiple cells.

 `CellContentType` is an enumeration that contains only the four values used in the macro.
 Click [here](https://api.libreoffice.org/docs/idl/ref/CellContentType_8idl.html) to read the official API documentation.